School Health and Nutrition

 Icon of a book and brain What We Know About the Benefits of Strong School-Health Programs

 Quite simply, healthy children learn better.
 For instance, certain conditions that are prevalent among school-age children and adolescents can impair cognition, attention span, and learning.
 To take one example, the average IQ loss for children with untreated worm infections is estimated to be 3.75 IQ points per child, and the average IQ points lost due to anemia is even higher.
 The good news is that most of these conditions are easily treatable.
 School-based health interventions in areas where these conditions are prevalent could result in 2.5 additional years of schooling for affected children.
+Plus, an integrated package of interventions can further maximize impact.

 Icon of spotlights Practitioner Spotlight